quantling/pyndl/paper/paper.md

 <!-- Short description of pyndl -->
 *pyndl* reimplements the learning rule of NDL mainly in Python with small code chunks outsourced to Cython to speed up the processing.
-It also implements the processing of UTF-8 coded corpora enabling the analysis of many non-European languages and alphabets [e.g. Mandarin or Cyrillic, @milin2020keeping].
-Using the python ecosystem, the size of weight matrices in *pyndl* is only limited by the memory available.
-While previous packages were restricted in functionality and partially not openly available, *pyndl* was open-source software from the beginning and developed with hindsight for usability and maintainability.
+It also implements the processing of UTF-8 encoded corpora enabling the analysis of many non-European languages and alphabets [e.g. Mandarin or Cyrillic, @milin2020keeping].
+Using the Python ecosystem, the size of weight matrices in *pyndl* is only limited by the memory available.
+Computed weights using the *xarray* format [@hoyer2017xarray] can be easily integrated into down-stream tasks like analyzing the association strength between grapheme clusters a word types.

+The input to *pyndl* is agnostic to the actual domain as long as it is tokenized as Unicode character strings.
+Input sequences can consist of multiple tokens separated by underscores which is together with the tab-character the only special character in *pyndl*.
+While *pyndl* provides some basic preprocessing for grapheme tokenisation, the preprocessing of ideograms, pictograms, logograms, and speech is possible using custom preprocessing.
+For example, word classification using tokenized speech was investigated in
+@Arnold_2017.
+Inputs in this work consisted of around 50 tokens per time slice, where each token encoded the pitch, loudness, and variability into a string.

-*pyndl* provides the same core functionality as the previous R packages in Python.
-After installation, *pyndl* can be called from R or Julia scripts by convenient bridges.
+The input format is based on previous implementations of NDL.
+These implementations, however, were restricted in functionality and partially not openly available. *pyndl* was open-source software from the beginning and developed with usability and maintainability in mind.  *pyndl* provides the same core functionality as the previous R packages in Python.
+After installation, *pyndl* can be called from R or Julia scripts by convenient bridges, like any Python library.
+An example on how to use *pyndl* from R can be found in our documentation.

 <!-- WH extension of pyndl -->
 In contrast to previous implementations, *pyndl* is easily extendable.
 For example, the NDL learner was extended to a learner for continuous inputs as cues, outcomes or both.
 When both cues and outcomes are continuous, the Rescorla-Wagner learning rule changes to the Widrow-Hoff learning rule.
 This extension is added by keeping the API to the learner comparable to NDL and computationally exploiting the structure of the multi-hot encoded features in the symbolic representation of language.

 <!-- Pyndl in research -->
 *pyndl* is used by several research groups to analyse language data and is